Lokankara/Quiz/src/main/resources/quiz-set_3.md

 - Elastic Beanstalk

 **Explanation:**
-"EC2 Auto Recovery" is correct.
+EC2 Auto Recovery is correct.
 Automatically recovers instances when underlying hardware fails.
-"Auto Scaling" is incorrect.
+Auto Scaling is incorrect.
 Auto Scaling replaces instances based on custom health checks, not EC2 system checks.
-"CloudWatch Logs" is incorrect.
+CloudWatch Logs is incorrect.
 Logging does not trigger instance recovery.
-"Elastic Beanstalk" is incorrect.
+Elastic Beanstalk is incorrect.
 It manages environments but is not an EC2 recovery feature.

 ---